 California National Parks are the perfect amalgamation of natural wonders and history.
-Most of these parks are well known among local as well as international tourists, not only because of their sweeping sceneries but also for being symbols of the great American nation.
+Most of these parks are well known among locals as well as international tourists, not only because of their sweeping scenery but also for being symbols of the great American nation.
 Each year, thousands of visitors make a trip to these parks and marvel at their unique landscape and the view from the top.

 Several recent surveys have indicated that most American families want to visit at least one national park in their lifetime, and many choose California as their destination.

 National parks are protected areas, on which the government spends a lot of money for purposes of preservation.